nmdp-bioinformatics/gfe-db/README.md

 ```

 ### Running the Pipeline
 The update pipeline downloads raw data from [ANHIG/IMGTHLA](https://github.com/ANHIG/IMGTHLA) GitHub repository, builds a set of intermediate CSV files and loads these into Neo4j.
-To run the pipeline, navigate to the `gfe-db-trigger` function in the AWS Lambda console, select the **Test** tab, then click "Test".
+To run the pipeline, navigate to the `gfe-db-trigger` function in the AWS Lambda console, use one of these methods.
+1. Select the **Test** tab, then click "Test".
 Because the function is run on a schedule it is not necessary to specify an event.
 The function will return an object like the following, depending on how many releases were passed to the input:
 ```json
 // Trigger Lambda function return object
 {